tamu-edu/scrollstats/ARCHITECTURE.md

 By default, `create_ridge_area_raster()` uses the 2 classifier functions `profile_curvature_classifier()` and `residual_topography_classifier()` in the
-tuple `DEFAULT_CLASSIFIERS` defined in the `raster_classifiers.py`.
+tuple `DEFAULT_CLASSIFIERS` defined in `raster_classifiers.py`.
-`DEFAULT_CLASSIFIERS` is then imported into the `ridge_area_raster.py` and set as the default value for the `classifier_funcs` argument in `create_ridge_area_raster()`.
-The user may provide their own list of classifier functions here too so long as all functions in the list follow the same input/output pattern.
+`DEFAULT_CLASSIFIERS` is then imported into `ridge_area_raster.py` and set as the default value for the `classifier_funcs` argument in `create_ridge_area_raster()`.
+The user may provide their own list of classifier functions here too so long as they follow the same input/output pattern.

 Denoiser functions are then applied to the Agreement Raster after it has been clipped to the bend boundary Polygon.
-Denoiser functions take a binary 2D numpy array and return a binary 2D numpy array.
+Denoiser functions take and return a binary 2D numpy array.
 Denoiser functions are applied in series on the clipped Agreement raster so that the output of the first is the input of the second, and so on.
-This means that the order of denoiser funcs can change the end result, unlike the classifier process from before.
+This means that the order of the denoiser functions can change the end result, unlike the classifier process from before.

 By default, `create_ridge_area_raster()` uses the 3 denoiser functions `scipy.ndimage.binary_closing()`, `scipy.ndimage.binary_opening()`, and